dinhostork/smart-vagas/readme.md

 ## Modules:

-The Smart Vacancies platform is divided into 4 modules with their respective repositories.
+The platform is divided into 4 modules with their respective repositories.

 - [Index](https://github.com/dinhostork/smart-vagas)
 - [Smart Vagas Backend](https://github.com/dinhostork/smart-vagas-backend)